Canop/broot/website/docs/conf_file.md

 # Opening the configuration file

-The configuration file location follows the XDG convention and its location depends on your OS.
+The configuration file is called `conf.toml` and is in [TOML](https://github.com/toml-lang/toml).

-The easiest way to read and edit broot's configuration file is to go the help screen (using <kbd>?</kbd>) then to type `:os` (shorcut for `:open_stay`).
+This file's location follows the XDG convention, which depends on your system settings.
+This location in your case can be found on the help screen (use <kbd>?</kbd>).

-This file is called `conf.toml` and is in [TOML](https://github.com/toml-lang/toml).
+From this screen you can directly open the configuration file in your system's editor by typing `:os` (shorcut for `:open_stay`).

 Currently, you can configure